From the Desk of Dr. Marc Smith…

-2. I have always tried to feed her well, from switching off the Science Diet to grain free premium alternatives (for allergies), and also a homemade BARF diet for a little while which was just too time consuming for my schedule.
-Thus, I am concerned about the ingredients in Hill’s K/D being fillers with little value, GMO’s, and containing carcinogenic preservatives–I should note that she is constantly hungry, although she is at a healthy weight.–I don’t know if that is female/breed related, or because she is not getting what she needs from the K/D diet.
+I have always tried to feed her well, from switching off the Science Diet to grain-free premium alternatives (for allergies), and also a homemade BARF diet for a little while which was just too time-consuming for my schedule.
+Thus, I am concerned about the ingredients in Hill’s K/D being fillers with little value, GMO’s, and containing carcinogenic preservatives–I should note that she is constantly hungry, although she is at a healthy weight.–I don’t know if that is female/breed-related, or because she is not getting what she needs from the K/D diet.

-Overall her weight and well being have been good on the K/D diet, however I am wondering if there is a more natural, possibly grain-free, alternative available from a company who has not been affiliated with poisoning animals unintentionally.
-I understand that a low protein diet takes stress off the kidneys; however from my research it appears that phosphorous may be more important than protein percentage, as well as the quality of protein verses the content.
+Overall her weight and well being have been good on the K/D diet, however, I am wondering if there is a more natural, possibly grain-free, alternative available from a company that has not been affiliated with poisoning animals unintentionally.
+I understand that a low protein diet takes the stress off the kidneys; however, from my research, it appears that phosphorous may be more important than protein percentage, as well as the quality of protein versus the content.
 My recommendation for you would be the Pet-Tao Blaze diet canned.
 This diet is me and my friend dR> Casey Damron’s diet, and we know what is used in the diet.
-The meat sources are all muscle meat with no fillers, preservatives or GMO’s.
+The meat sources are all muscle meat with no fillers, preservatives or GMOs.

-Concerning the quality of protein, meat based proteins are better period than plant based for dogs.
+Concerning the quality of protein, meat-based proteins are better period than plant-based for dogs.
 Low protein is a relative not absolute term.
-Many dogs in my practice do poorly on a low protein diet for renal insufficiency and act and feel better on a muscle protein based diet.
+Many dogs in my practice do poorly on a low protein diet for renal insufficiency and act and feel better on a muscle protein-based diet.
 Depending on the size of your dog, I think a combination of the two may work best.
-The reason I say this is because of your dogs weight.
+The reason I say this is because of your dog’s weight.
 Canned foods of natural origin contain more water than the typical canned diet.
-More water means less calories and less calories means weight loss.
+More water means fewer calories and fewer calories mean weight loss.
 So, since your dog’s weight is normal, I would combine the two or you could go to all canned and then consider combining the two if weight loss occurs.

 Thank you in advance for any feedback!